jesperbagge/docker-spigot-autobuild/README.md

 # On-demand spigot server
 This is a docker image running Minecraft (spigot) on openjdk8-jre.
-When started it will download and build the lates version of Spigot.
+When started it will download and build the latest version of Spigot.

 After the build completes, the build files are deleted and the spigot server is started.